How To Choose The Best Paint Colours For Furniture

 Is there anything about the location that makes a difference in what paint colour is a great choice?

 Whether you want to make a statement or just give a fresh coat of paint and a new life to some furniture.
 Furniture painting projects aren’t just pieces in isolation.
-The best results are when the color combinations work for the setting that they’re in too.
+The best results are when the colour combinations work for the setting that they’re in too.

 What else do you want to do to it?